Highest Possible Sound Quality, Unrivaled Interface Workflow

 FabFilter Pro-Q 3 is designed to help you achieve your sound in the quickest way possible.
 Via the large interactive EQ display, you can create bands where you need them, enable dynamic EQ for any band, and select and edit multiple bands at once.

-Of course, you also get all the usual FabFilter goodies: perfectly tuned knobs, interactive MIDI Learn, undo/redo and A/B switch, Smart Parameter Interpolation for smooth parameter transitions, an extensive help file with interactive help hints, sample-accurate automation, advanced optimization and much more.
+Of course, you also get all the usual FabFilter goodies: perfectly tuned knobs, interactive MIDI Learn, undo/redo and A/B switch, Smart Parameter Interpolation for smooth parameter transitions, and an extensive help file with interactive help hints, sample-accurate automation, advanced optimization, and much more.